 - In cases of alleged violations of the Sexual Misconduct policy, timelines may vary and each student will receive specific timelines for each case.
 See the Sexual Misconduct policy for information and timelines of the process.

-- The Review Officer(s) review the written material, including the Incident Report, prior to the meeting and prepares appropriate questions.
+- The Review Officer(s) reviews the written material, including the Incident Report, prior to the meeting and prepares appropriate questions.

 - At the beginning of the Review Meeting, the Review Officer(s) will explain the process to the student, including information on FERPA and the student’s ability to appeal any decision.